johnngnky/trip-rb/README.md

 And you deploy these smart forms in websites and applications using the supplementary [collector](https://www.npmjs.com/package/@tripetto/forms-collector) library.
 Anything you build in the editor, the collector will simply run.
 You just focus on the visuals of the embedded form.

-*This demo shows how to implement the collector for some basic form input controls using [React](https://reactjs.org/).
-It has no fancy markup or styles.
-It shows the minimal required code to get a form up and running.*
+*This demo shows how to implement the collector for some basic form input controls using [React](https://reactjs.org/) and [Bootstrap](http://getbootstrap.com/).
+The goal is to show you how to implement the collector with minimal code footprint so you get a good understanding of the principles.*

 # How to run
 1. [Download](https://gitlab.com/tripetto/forms/examples/react/repository/master/archive.zip) or clone the [repository](https://gitlab.com/tripetto/forms/examples/react) to your local machine: